Contact

 In addition to operating the car, truck and tractor Dealerships, CMO's philosophy is to own the properties from which its subsidiaries operate.
 Land and buildings continue to make up a significant proportion of CMO's assets.

-The following information was extracted from The Colonial Motor Company Limited's Half Year Results, released on 19 September 2025:
+The following information was extracted from The Colonial Motor Company Limited's Half Year Results, released 26 February 2026:

-The Colonial Motor Company Limited has released its results for the six months ended 31 December 2024.
-The Company recorded a trading profit after tax of $6.9m, down 23.8% on the comparative period.
+The Colonial Motor Company Limited has released its results for the six months ended 31 December 2025, recording a trading profit after tax of $10.4m.
+This was significantly ahead of the comparative period, being up 50.0% on the 31 December 2024 result.

-Together with the result announcement, the Board declared an unchanged, fully imputed, interim dividend of 15 cents per share to be paid on 31 March.
+Together with the results announcement, the Board declared an unchanged, fully imputed, interim dividend of 15 cents per share to be paid on 30 March.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.